-We perform functional phenotypic screening services for CNS drug discovery in neural micro-circuits including a multitude of physiological relevant receptors with primary neurons or human stem cell-derived cultures growing on a micro electrode array chip ().
-We compare the functional fingerprint of your new compound with profiles of your reference compounds or those in our substance database.
-Phenotypic screening is best suited for potential compound repurpising or repositioning projects.
+We compare the functional fingerprint of new compounds with profiles of reference compounds or those in our substance database.
+Phenotypic screening is best suited for potential compound repurposing or repositioning projects.
 With this it is possible to search for other indications at other compound concentrations or in drug combinations.

 - Identifying the neuroactive concentration ranges based on multi-parametric concentration-response data (picomolar to micromolar)